 Modeling with PUMS data

 An important use case for PUMS data is doing regression analysis or other modeling.
 Let’s try to predict the length of an individual’s commute to work (JWMNP) based on their wages, employer type (private, public, self), and which PUMA they live in.
-We’ll use the 2018 5-year estimates so we have a bigger sample to work with.
+We’ll use Massachusetts and the 2020-2024 5-year estimates — Massachusetts has dozens of PUMAs, which gives PUMA more variation as a categorical predictor than a small state would.

 survey = "acs5",